 Minimally invasive surgery, including robotics, laparoscopy and vaginal surgery

-At Penn State Health, our urogynecology specialists include three physicians with advanced expertise and training in women’s pelvic floor health, 2 nurse practitioners and head nurse.
-Each physician is either board-certified in female pelvic medicine and reconstructive surgery or is board-eligible seeking board certification.
+At Penn State Health, our urogynecology specialists include three physicians with advanced expertise and training in women’s pelvic floor health, two nurse practitioners and a head nurse.
+Each physician is either board-certified in female pelvic medicine and reconstructive surgery or is board-eligible, seeking board certification.
 Our nurse practitioners are dedicated exclusively to urogynecology.
 Our nurse and nurse practitioner both run a sophisticated urodynamics lab to help diagnose urinary disorders.

 Although many central Pennsylvania practices have providers working in this area, few have the fellowship training and subspecialty board certification earned by our team.